Harry and Meghan ‘not contacted by royal family’ after car chase in New York

 It was Harry and Meghan’s first public appearance together since the duchess’s absence at the King’s coronation earlier this month.

-It is understood that the couple believe the pursuit could have been fatal, as it involved six blacked-out vehicles with unidentified people driving recklessly and endangering the convoy and everyone around them.
+It is understood that the couple believes the pursuit could have been fatal, as it involved six blacked-out vehicles with unidentified people driving recklessly and endangering the convoy and everyone around them.

 It is said that traffic violations included driving on the pavement and through red lights, reversing down a one-way street, illegally blocking a moving vehicle and driving while photographing and while on the phone.